“The only thing we have to fear is fear itself.” – Franklin D. Roosevelt

 Speaking of bad translations, funny story.
 My friends and I were at a restaurant and were attempting to order our food.
 The waitress translated something on her phone and the English text read, “the alternative is death or submission.”
 Rest assured, we got a good laugh out of that one.

 Anyways, back to the language barrier.
 Knowledge of the English language is only continuing to rise and possessing this skill is highly sought after and valued.
 Most shop owners know words here and there, which allows for smoother transactions.
 Plus, it forces you to learn some Korean!
-I mean, it only seems fair to at least learn the basics and meet the locals halfway considering they are putting forth effort with English.
+I mean, it only seems fair to at least learn the basics and meet the locals halfway seeing as how they are putting forth considerable effort with English.

 Fear: I’m going to miss out on celebrations with family and friends!